opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 For an example of configuring the peer at a VPN provider (Mullvad), see Step 1 of the how-to :doc:`wireguard-client-mullvad`.

 This how-to discusses IPv4 configuration only.
 It can be readily adapted for IPv6 as well.
+See :ref:`configuring-ipv6` below.

 -------------------------------
 Step 1 - Configure the endpoint